 The administration and management of admission arrangements to Cambridgeshire schools is dealt with by Cambridgeshire County Council.
-The reception admissions policy and criteria for each school, together with an application form, are available from the county council admissions team and must be returned to the school.
+The reception admissions policy and criteria for each school, together with an application form, are available from the county council admissions team and must be returned to the School Admission Team.
 Find a link to the web page below.

 The governors agree to accept the policy guidelines on admissions produced by Cambridgeshire County Council.
 The school will enrol pupils up to its agreed overall capacity and annual admissions limit.

-Children who have a statement of special educational need that names the school will be admitted.
-NB: Those children with a statement of special educational need that does not name the school will be referred to Student Assessment to determine an appropriate place.
+Children who have an Education, Health and Care plan that names the school will be admitted.
+NB: Those children with an Education, Health and Care plan that does not name the school will be referred to Student Assessment to determine an appropriate place.

 1. Children in Care, also known as Looked After Children (LAC)

 2. Children who live in the catchment area who have a sibling at the school at the time of admission

 4. Children who live outside the catchment area, but have a sibling at the school at the time of admission

 5. Children who live outside the catchment area

 6. Children who live outside the catchment area and who have been unable to gain a place at their catchment area school because of over-subscription

 7. Children who live outside the catchment area, but nearest the school as measured by a straight line